faustine-van/faustine-van/README.md

 - 👋 Welcome to my GitHub profile!
 - 👀 I'm passionate about coding and technology.
-- 🌱 I’m currently learning software engineering in ALX program
+- 🌱 I'm constantly expanding my knowledge in software engineering.
 - Feel free to explore my repositories and get in touch if you'd like to collaborate or discuss exciting opportunities or just a friendly chat.
 - Let's connect <u>faustinemuhayemariya44@gmail.com<u>
 <div id="badges">